openstack/nova-specs/specs/newton/implemented/vendordata-reboot.rst

 * Add a new flag, vendordata_providers, which is a list of the names of modules which add vendordata to the instance metadata.
-The current vendordata_json module will be be presented as "StaticJSON" in this list.
+The current vendordata_json module will be presented as "StaticJSON" in this list.

 * Add a new module which hooks the name "DynamicJSON" and which has a flag to configure a list of URLs to REST microservices which provide dynamic